Colorectal Cancer Surgery

 John Muir Health colorectal surgeons have extensive experience in minimally invasive surgical techniques.

 Laparoscopic Colectomy: This minimally invasive technique for the treatment of early stage colon cancer is a specialty at John Muir Health.
 Small incisions are made in the surface of the abdomen, through which a camera-equipped scope is inserted, which helps guide the surgeon to remove the cancerous tissue.
 Once the tissue is removed, the two ends of the remaining colon are connected to restore normal bowel function after recovery.

 Robotic Rectal Surgery: John Muir Health is one of the leading institutions performing robotic colorectal surgery in the Bay Area.
 Robotic surgery leads to faster recoveries and less postoperative pain than traditional open surgery.
 Robotic surgery has also been a pivotal advancement specifically for colorectal surgeries.
 Robotic surgery allows surgeons to operate more comfortably and lessens fatigue.
-The DaVinci™ Surgical System's high definition 3D magnification and 360 degree robotic instrument rotation allows the surgeon more precision and control than traditional laparoscopic surgery.
+Our robotic-assisted system offers high definition 3D magnification and 360 degree robotic instrument rotation, allowing the surgeon more precision and control than traditional laparoscopic surgery.
 This precision and control allows surgeons to reach cancers confined to narrow spaces and ultimately leads to better oncological outcomes.

 Since 2007, when robotics was introduced to John Muir Health, our surgeons have performed over X amount of robotic procedures.
 Because of our vast robotic experience our specialized operating room team is able to work seamlessly together.
 This team approach allows John Muir to perform a wider variety of procedures with higher complexity.